Upload vs Download Speed: What’s the Difference?

 “Get closer to your router” is the “turn it on and off” of download speed advice.
 It’s dead simple and it’ll fix most of your problems.
 The fastest connection in the world won’t make a difference if your router is in the basement and you’re on a laptop on the third floor.

 Still, fast download speeds are always great.
 And in this day and age, fast upload speeds are a necessity.
-Now that you’ve got the knowledge, it’s time to find the right Internet deal for you.
+Now that you’ve got the knowledge, it’s time to find the right plan.

 Are you getting everything you need from your home internet?